Vegan Chicken and Waffles

 If you’ve ever taken a social media or blogging workshop, or researched ideas for food blog posts, one piece of advice that usually shows up is writing about one of the many unofficial national food holidays (check out one of the many lists all over the internet).
 Never worry about coming up with ideas for a blog post again!
 You could plan a two-part blog post on December 30th and 31st to celebrate National Baking Soda Day, then National Vinegar Day, like so: “I Started Mixing the Dry Ingredients of This Cake, Which Included Baking Soda” and “Then I Added The Wet Ingredients, Including Vinegar.
 What Happened Next Made My Jaw Drop.
 Find Out Below!”
+If today’s post had a ridiculous title, it would be, “She made vegan chicken and waffles.
+The secret ingredient will blow your mind!”

 All sorts of major brands have jumped on board, making holidays like #NationalCheeseDoodleDay and #NationalPizzawiththeWorksExceptAnchoviesDay become trending topics, so you’ll see social media managers sending out tweets like “Happy #NationalDeviledEggDay!
 Also, don’t forget to pick up SnuggleFresh dryer sheets on your way home!” and “Did u know u need water to grow peanuts which r in trail mix?
 Celebrate #NationalTrailMixDay: think about that while using our water filter.”
 Truly poignant marketing.